auca/com.388/Project.md

 application with _Node.js_, _Express_, _Sequelize_, and _MySQL_.
 The sources of
 our final application can be found [here](https://github.com/toksaitov/blog).
 For your final exam you have to redo every part on your own to be able to defend it.
-For grades _A-_ or _A_, you also have to complete a take-home Assignment in one week.
+For grades _B_ or _A_, you also have to complete a take-home Assignment in one week.

 ### Lab Tasks